bloxstraplabs/bloxstrap/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+> The only official places to download Nightstrap are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
 Any other websites offering downloads or claiming to be us are not owned by us.

 > [!IMPORTANT]
-> Bloxstrap is not under active development anymore.
+> Nightstrap is not under active development anymore.
 Any issues or pull requests opened may take a while to get a response.

 <p align="center">
     <img src="https://github.com/bloxstraplabs/bloxstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="380">